jinmmin/beanboat.github.io/_posts/2022-06-04-atlanta-and-the-great-smoky-mountains.md

 Morning hike in the <b>Mingo Falls</b>.
 <img src="/media/atlanta-and-the-great-smoky-mountains/IMG_5445.JPG" />

-Then a longer hike in <b>Newfound gap</b>, which is part of the <a href="https://en.wikipedia.org/wiki/Appalachian_Trail"><b>Appalachian trail</b></a>.
+Then a longer hike in <b>Newfound gap</b>, which is part of the [<b>Appalachian trail</b>]("https://en.wikipedia.org/wiki/Appalachian_Trail").
 We met another deer in the trail, next to a primitive campsite.
 <img src="/media/atlanta-and-the-great-smoky-mountains/IMGR23523.JPG" />
 <img src="/media/atlanta-and-the-great-smoky-mountains/IMGR23541.JPG" />

 ## Day 5, 6 - Sugarlands
 We moved on to the Sugarlands district, and continued doing more hikes there.

-The first attraction there we visited was the <a href="https://www.nps.gov/grsm/planyourvisit/clingmansdome.htm"><b>Clingmans Dome</b></a>, which was the highest point in the Great Smoky Mountains.
-The sign says that hikers doing the <a href="https://en.wikipedia.org/wiki/Appalachian_Trail">Appalachian trail</a> often stop by here to enjoy the views.
+The first attraction there we visited was the [<b>Clingmans Dome</b>]("https://www.nps.gov/grsm/planyourvisit/clingmansdome.htm"), which was the highest point in the Great Smoky Mountains.
+The sign says that hikers doing the [Appalachian trail]("https://en.wikipedia.org/wiki/Appalachian_Trail") often stop by here to enjoy the views.
 <img src="/media/atlanta-and-the-great-smoky-mountains/IMGR23563.JPG" />

 Coming down from the dome, we entered the trail head to the Andrew's Bald.